There are many Scriptures that give Christians hope in these Last Days. Here are a few of them.

 Ekklesia (Greek - "gathering, assembly" - translated as "church") appears in the Revelation sixteen times in chapters one through three.
 After John is taken up to Heaven at the beginning of chapter four, showing the taking up of the Church, the Greek word ekklesia does not appear again until the epilogue in the very last chapter.
 The Church will not be here for the events described in the Revelation.

-“And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come. – First Thessalonians 1:10
+“And to wait for his Son from heaven, whom he raised from the dead, even Jesus, which delivered us from the wrath to come. – 1 Thessalonians 1:10

 The Prophet Isaiah in the Old Testament told us about this future event.
 He begins with the Ressurection and then tells of the Protection.